A Guide to Federal Veterans Benefits

 For Vietnam, the period begins on January 9, 1962, and ends on May 7, 1975.
 Service in Vietnam includes duty on a ship that operated on inland waterways.
 Note, however, that exposure to Agent Orange is not presumed for Blue Water veterans who did not serve aboard ships that operated on inland waterways.
 For Korea, the period includes service in areas around the Korean demilitarized zone between April 1, 1968, and August 31, 1971.

+TRICARE.
 Active service members, retired service members, qualified family members, and certain survivors can receive health care through the TRICARE plan.
 Care may be offered through either military or civilian providers depending on your status, the TRICARE option you choose, and the availability of care at military facilities.

-Compensation and pension benefits
+Compensation and Pension Benefits

 The Veterans Benefits Administration oversees financial programs for eligible veterans.
 Eligibility largely depends on whether you have a service-connected disability or a nonservice-connected disability.